What is a neuropsychologist?

 A neuropsychologist is a clinical psychologist with specialized training in the applied science of brain-behavior relationships.
 Neuropsychologists use cognitive and psychological tests to assess, diagnose, and provide treatment recommendations for individuals with neurological, medical, and psychiatric conditions.
 These assessments provide a better understanding of each patient’s cognitive, behavioral, and emotional strengths and weaknesses.
 A thorough definition can be found here at the National Academy of Neuropsychology’s website.

-Typically, an evaluation will involve: A comprehensive interview with the neuropsychologist to gather information pertaining to the questions at hand, review of relevant records (for example medical records or school reports), and neuropsychological testing.
-After the evaluation, the neuropsychologist writes a report that presents the results of the evaluation, a conceptualization of how the individual is functioning that addresses the referral question, and appropriate recommendations that will lead to the next steps of treatment planning.
+Typically, a neuropsychological assessment will involve: A comprehensive interview with the neuropsychologist to gather information pertaining to the questions at hand, review of relevant records (for example medical records or school reports), and neuropsychological (cognitive and psychological) testing.
+After the evaluation, the neuropsychologist writes a report that presents the results of the evaluation, a diagnosis and conceptualization of how the individual is functioning, and appropriate recommendations that will lead to the next steps of treatment planning.
 Feedback and education on the results of the evaluation are provided to patients whenever possible.

 How long does a neuropsychological evaluation take?

 It depends on the nature of the referral question.
-It can typically take anywhere from two hours up to ten hours of face-to-face time.
+It can typically take anywhere from two hours up to ten hours of face-to-face time with the patient.
 For longer evaluations, it is possible to break it up into different days.
-Timeliness is of importance for all parties involved, and Dr. Silva usually has the report out within two weeks.